villafue/Capstone_1-_Predict_House_Prices/README.md

 * 6. Auto Modeling and Tuning.
 In [Section 6.4](https://colab.research.google.com/github/villafue/Capstone_1-_Predict_House_Prices/blob/master/House_Price.ipynb#TPOT), I showed my attempt at using the [TPOT](http://epistasislab.github.io/tpot/) automated machine learning tool.
 The meta-model it chose was very convoluted and had its own API.
 I would like to explore this more and see how well it ultimately scores.

->***NOTE:** The recommendations are under the "Areas for Further Exploration" section in the "Report" link above*
+>***NOTE:** For the full list of future improvements, please go to the "Areas for Further Exploration" section in the "Report" link above.*

 ## 9. Credits

 This project was a huge labor of love and could not have been accomplished without help and guidance.
 First, Thanks to Pedro, Serigne, Bsivavenu, Jesuscristo, Pavan, and Arun for their amazing notebooks!
 I drew a lot of inferences, strategies, and insights from them.
 Links to their work can be seen under the [6.3 - References](https://colab.research.google.com/github/villafue/Capstone_1-_Predict_House_Prices/blob/master/House_Price.ipynb#references) of my notebook.
-Also, thank you to Kenneth Gil Pascual for his mentoring has been invaluable the quality and completion of this project.
+Also, thank you to Kenneth Gil Pascual for his mentoring and guidance has been absolutely invaluable to the quality and completion of this project.